sourcegraph/handbook/content/company-info-and-process/onboarding/index.md

 - At Sourcegraph, we don’t think of teammates as resources—we think of them as owners of their work, who constantly reevaluate how to use their talents to be as impactful as possible.
 We value your opinions and ideas.
 You should always feel empowered to identify potential improvements and act upon them, whether they be improvements to processes (like onboarding), our handbook and general documentation, our codebase and tooling, or our product.
   Never assume that a problem is somebody else’s to fix!

+### US Teammates

+🔍 **Employment verification**

+US Teammates will complete an I-9 form remotely through Workbright within their first 3 days at Sourcegraph.
+More information and instructions will be provided during onboarding, but please be aware that you will need to present valid employment documents to complete the I-9 form (you can find a list of acceptable documents [here](https://www.uscis.gov/i-9-central/form-i-9-acceptable-documents).

+⚖️ **Benefits**

+Benefit eligibility begins on your first day.
+Keep in mind that when you get your credentials will depend on when you set everything up.

+💸 **Getting Paid**

+US-based Sourcegraph teammates are on a semi-monthly payroll cycle.
+Paychecks are the 15th and last day of every month (or the closest business day prior to those dates).
+You will receive an email from our payroll team, with a link to set up your payroll and benefits through [Rippling](../../departments/people-talent/people-ops/tools/people-ops-faqs.md#sts=Q.%20Where%20and%20when%20do%20I%20receive%20my%20Rippling%20invitation?).

+Keep in mind that teammates starting on the day before any given payday will receive their first paycheck on the following payday.

+### Non-US Teammates

+💸 **Getting Paid**

+Non-US based teammates are on a monthly payroll cycle, whether they are hired through a PEO or as a contractor.
+Contractors will submit an invoice at the end of each month.
+Please read more about the invoicing process and find resources [here](../../benefits-pay-perks/pay-expenses/invoices.md).

+🗺 **Talent outside the US**

+You can read more about [how we engage talent outside the US here](../../departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/index.md).

 ### Onboarding expectations